Gout

 What else can I do to manage my gout?

-There are many lifestyle changes you can make to help manage gout.
+There are several lifestyle changes that can help manage gout and reduce the risk of flares: